 We offer a number of accessible screenings and events and will make reasonable efforts to meet any additional requirements where we’re able.
 If you have any questions, suggestions or feedback, email firstname.lastname@example.org.

-A limited number of tickets have been ring-fenced for guests with specific seating requirements including aisle seats for guests with restricted mobility and seating for BSL interpreted events in order to provide the best sight lines.
+A limited number of tickets have been ring-fenced for guests with specific seating requirements including aisle seats for guests with restricted mobility.

 How to book